 5:30-7:30 p.m., Friday, May 5, 2023

-Miami-based photographer and Webster University alumna Sonya Revelle creates vibrant imagery that emerges from her delightful daydreams of dazzling candy colors and connects closely with complex and compelling characters.
+Miami-based photographer and Webster University alumna Sonya Revell creates vibrant imagery that emerges from her delightful daydreams of dazzling candy colors and connects closely with complex and compelling characters.
 Her corporate client list includes: Luxe Interiors, Wine Spectator, Forbes Magazine and American Airlines.
-Sonya also explores her personal, artistic photography with her series "Revelry + Reverie" with beautiful, color saturated images full of whit and whimsy.
+Revell also explores her personal, artistic photography with her series "Revelry + Reverie" with beautiful, color saturated images full of whit and whimsy.

-Andrew Richard Hara’s photography is relentless in the pursuit of capturing distinctive images of planet Earth.
+Andrew Richard Hara is a National Geographic visual media specialist based in Hawaii with focus in photography, videography and content strategy.
+Andrew's photography is relentless in the pursuit of capturing distinctive images of planet Earth.
 Marked by a strong play of forces between environment and human-made structures, his work is grounded in beauty and yet inextricably linked to the contemporary influences of technology.
 His photographs focus on the contrast of light and darkness, inviting the viewer to inhabit the indescribable, visceral presence between objects and moments.

 A juried exhibit of high school photography from local and national applicants.

 Interested in having your high school participate?
 Email us at Kgallery@webster.edu

 Opening Reception and Gallery Talk with Jurors: 5:30-7:30 p.m., Friday, Dec.
 1

 2024 Bill Barrett Faculty and 37th Annual Juried Undergraduate Exhibit